 Ergonomics & Comfort

 As I mentioned earlier, the Sony a6000 has a rather small rubber grip.
-I’m not going to say it’s flawless, or that it’s as comfortable as a large DSLR (or full frame Sony), but it does the job.
-It’s comfortable enough whilst still allowing the camera to retain it’s compact form, so no complaints from me.
+I’m not going to say it’s flawless, or that it’s as comfortable as a large DSLR (or full-frame Sony), but it does the job.
+It’s comfortable enough whilst still allowing the camera to retain its compact form, so no complaints from me.

 My lens of choice is the Sigma 30mm F1.4.
-It was the first lens I bought (also four years ago) and it shares a rather similar weight rating, thus when out shooting they feel perfectly balanced.
+It was the first lens I bought (also five years ago) and it shares a rather similar weight rating, thus when out shooting they feel perfectly balanced.

-The simple truth of the matter is that the Sony a6000 is a compact and light camera, and requires a heavy yet small lens to feel perfect in the hand.
+The simple truth of the matter is that the Sony a6000 is a compact and light camera, so it requires a heavy yet small lens to feel perfect in the hand.

-For years, I used a massive neck strap and, despite rarely ever putting the camera around my next, I stubbornly stuck to it.
+For years, I used a massive neck strap and, despite rarely ever putting the camera around my neck, I stubbornly stuck to it.

 This year, I decided to pick up a cheap wrist strap and it transformed the way I shoot.
 That may sound dramatic and exaggerated, but not having to deal with a massive neck strap swinging around is game-changing.
 The camera fits into my pocket easier than ever, and I don’t have to fight a huge tangled strap whenever taking it out of my (very small) bag.

 I can carry a drink whilst shooting street photos in the city, or I can quickly raise it to my eye if I need to take a quick snapshot.

 As I stated prior, the top dials are very stiff.
 I don’t believe I’ve ever knocked the mode dial out of place, and the other unlabeled dial can actually be switched to control either shutter speed or aperture when in manual mode.

-I have my C1 button set to control drive mode (single shooting, burst, timer, etc.), C2 to control focusing mode (I enjoy switching to MF on occasion), and finally I have my AEL button set to control exposure compensation.
+I have my C1 button set to control drive mode (single shooting, burst, timer, etc.), C2 to control focusing mode (I enjoy switching to MF on occasion), and finally, I have my AEL button set to control exposure compensation.

 The level is customization is spectacular, and I love the fact that I’ve been able to tailor the buttons on my camera to exactly my wants and needs.

 Sony boasts that autofocus time is “0.05 seconds” and, depending on the lens, I haven’t actually found this to be an exaggeration.

 Although not as advanced as newer bodies, the EyeAF system is incredible.
 It’s not flawless, but I’ve found it perfectly nails focus about 95% of the time.

-For a long while I never used it, but recently I’ve been doing more movement-heavy photoshoots (think twirling dresses and that sort of thing) and it’s blown me away.
+For a long while, I never used it, but recently I’ve been doing more movement-heavy photoshoots (think twirling dresses and that sort of thing) and it’s blown me away.

-When shooting faster moving subjects, such as cars driving across the frame or sports, I’ve found the performance to be pretty reliable as well, although not entirely flawless.
+When shooting faster-moving subjects, such as cars driving across the frame or sports, I’ve found the performance to be pretty reliable as well, although not entirely flawless.

 Speaking of burst mode, when Sony released this camera way back in the day, they touted the a6000’s impressive ability to shoot 11fps.

 There are two important things to note on this subject, though.
-First, eventually the SD card can’t keep up and the camera will stop shooting as it cannot write to the card quickly enough.
+First, eventually, the SD card can’t keep up and the camera will stop shooting as it cannot write to the card quickly enough.

-I never put any thought into it for many years, until a friend introduced me to vintage lenses a couple years ago.
-I met him at a photowalk and we got dinner afterwards to chat about camera stuff and general photography.
+I never put any thought into it for many years, until a friend introduced me to vintage lenses a couple of years ago.
+I met him at a photowalk and we got dinner afterward to chat about camera stuff and general photography.

 Little did I know that, other than making a now lifelong friend, I’d be getting my ear talked off about lenses that came out decades before I was born.

 There are converters that have been made for pretty much every old lens, from Konica’s AR mount to Canon’s vintage FD mount.

 A more thorough explanation is included in my guide above, but to put it simply it’s a feature that shows what’s in focus.
 It sounds simple because it honestly is.
-The Sony a6000 is able to detect what’s in focus and highlights it with a color (red is my choice, but it’s customizable).
+The Sony a6000 is able to detect what’s in focus and highlight it with a color (red is my choice, but it’s customizable).

-What this allows me to do is double tap the button and the image will zoom in 5-10x (customizable as well).
+What this allows me to do is double-tap the button and the image will zoom in 5-10x (customizable as well).
 This way, if I’m shooting a static subject such as a building or mountain, I’m able to obtain the most accurate focus possible.

 Sony’s electronic viewfinder (more on that later) makes this all positive, given that it’s literally just a screen that shows exactly what the camera sensor sees.

-It’s a really fun change of pace, and adds an extra challenge, especially when shooting street photos or in other fast paced situations.
-As that friend told me, “it gives your other hand something to do”.
+It’s a really fun change of pace, and adds an extra challenge, especially when shooting street photos or in other fast-paced situations.

-While the screen may have been impressive when the camera released seven years ago, it’s less so in the age of 4k TVs and ultra-HD phone screens.
+While the screen may have been impressive when the camera was released so many years ago, it’s less so in the age of 4k TVs and ultra-HD phone screens.

 Playing back images on the LCD screen can lead to minor disappointment, as the low resolution makes pictures look much worse than they actually are.

 That being said, a poor screen is just a small blemish on an otherwise great camera, and it shouldn’t be a determining factor when considering a body that’s this old.

 The viewfinder is in the same boat.
 It’s entirely usable, but it doesn’t compare to the quality of “screen” that a newer camera provides.

 As with the LCD screen, however, it’s not a deal breaker and, for me personally, is a minor and mostly insignificant downside.

 With that being said, I love having an EVF (electronic viewfinder).
 Poor quality aside, it shows exactly the image you’re going to get.

 I never had the courage to shoot in full manual mode when I owned a DSLR, but now with an electronic viewfinder, it’s a breeze.
 I know exactly what I’m going to get.

-As a bonus, on extremely bright days when the poor quality LCD screen becomes useless, I’m able to playback images in the viewfinder itself without any glare.
+As a bonus, on extremely bright days when the poor-quality LCD screen becomes useless, I’m able to playback images in the viewfinder itself without any glare.

 Whereas DSLRs have an optical viewfinder that’s literally just glass and mirrors, the Sony a6000 (and all mirrorless cameras) have essentially a tiny screen for the viewfinder.
-This tiny screen is always on when shooting, and tends to drain batteries way faster than a classic DSLR OVF (optical viewfinder) would.
+This tiny screen is always on when shooting and tends to drain batteries way faster than a classic DSLR OVF (optical viewfinder) would.

 Autofocus will also, obviously, drain your battery.
-Normal single shot AF isn’t too bad, but switching to continuous mode (AF-C) will annihilate it.
+Normal single-shot AF isn’t too bad, but switching to continuous mode (AF-C) will annihilate it.